shriniketan07/can_protocal/README.md

  - I2C LCD Display: Displays the temperature and humidity readings.
  - Jumper Wires: For connections.
  - Breadboard: For connecting components.
- - Power Supply: Typically USB power for Arduino Uno.
+ - Power Supply: Typically USB power for Arduino Uno

 **Features**
  - CAN Communication: Transmits temperature and humidity data via the CAN bus.
  - Sensor Data: Reads temperature and humidity from the DHT sensor.